Single-shot holographic compression from the area law

 \emph{Main result. } To state our results we need to introduce some notation.
-We assume a quantum system is defined on some regular lattice $\Lambda$.
+We assume a quantum system is defined on some regular $D$-dimensional lattice $\Lambda$.
 To each site $x\in\Lambda$ we associate a Hilbert-space $\mc H_x$ with $\mathrm{dim}(\mc H_x)= d$.
-Later, we also present results for harmonic, i.e., non-interacting bosonic, lattice systems.
+Later, we also present results for harmonic, i.e., non-interacting bosonic, lattice systems, which can be seen as lattice-regularized free field theories.
 For any region $A\subset \Lambda$ and any distance $l$ we introduce the \emph{thickened boundary} $\partial_l A$ as the set of sites in $A$ whose distance to the complement $A^c=\Lambda\setminus A$ of $A$ is less than $l$ in the lattice-distance (see Fig.~\ref{fig:compression}).
+We denote by $|A|$ the number of lattice sites in $A$.
 In correspondence to the thickened boundary we also define the \emph{bulk} of $A$ as $A\setminus \partial_l A$.
 Finally, to state our result precisely, we define the function

 The quantity $l_A(k)$ is the minimum distance such that the thickened boundary of width $l_A(k)$ contains at least $k |\partial A|$ sites.
 For large, smooth regions, such as spheres, we have $l_A(k)\sim k$.
 Finally, we write $\approx_\varepsilon$ to indicate that an equation holds up to an error $\varepsilon$ in terms of fidelity \cite{Nielsen2000}, i.e., for pure states $\ket{\psi} \approx_\varepsilon \ket{\phi}$ iff $|\langle\psi|\phi\rangle |^2 \geq 1-\varepsilon$. \begin{theorem}[Holographic compression] Consider a quantum state $\rho=|\psi\rangle\langle \psi|$ on the lattice fulfilling an area law, $S(A)\leq k|\partial A|$.
 Then for any region $A$, any $\varepsilon>0$ and any $l\geq l_A(k/\varepsilon)$, there exists a unitary $U_A$ acting only in $A$ which disentangles the bulk of $A$ from the complement of $A$,